 This approach increased opportunities for suppliers by grouping health services into regions to enable bulk procurement opportunities and deliver lower purchase costs.
 For health services, cluster sourcing enabled them to pool resources, reduce duplication of effort and achieve better pricing and service delivery.

-The Victorian Health Building Authority and HealthShare Victoria are working in partnership to deliver the Regional Health Solar Fund program.
+The Victorian Health Building Authority and HealthShare Victoria worked in partnership to deliver the Regional Health Solar Fund program.
 The Victorian Health Building Authority have identified potential sites and administered loans, while HealthShare Victoria implemented collective contracts for the design, supply and installation of solar PV arrays.

 After a competitive tender process, the following suppliers were selected for the Regional Health Solar Fund program: